Story: Canterbury region

 Landscape

-From the air, the Canterbury plains form a patchwork of neatly laid-out farms.
-This flat land stretches from the coast to the Southern Alps.
+From the air, the Canterbury Plains form a patchwork of neatly laid-out farms.
+This gently sloping land stretches from the coast to the foothills of the Southern Alps.
 By car, you head towards these snowy peaks along straight roads that seem to go on for ever.

 The Waimakariri, Rakaia and Rangitātā rivers flow from the mountains and across the plains, where they divide into shallow braids.

-The coastline has open beaches, but there are smaller bays on Banks Peninsula.
+The coastline has open beaches, and there are smaller bays on Banks Peninsula.

 Climate

-Canterbury is one of the country’s driest regions, but there are frosts in winter, and snow in the high country.
+Canterbury is one of the country’s driest regions, with frosts in winter, and snow in the high country.
 On summer days there is sometimes a hot, dry nor’west wind, and a high arch of clouds in the sky – the nor’west arch.

 The Ngāi Tahu people